-- the asymmetric cryptographic libraries (ACL-1 and ACL-2) in two alternative versions provides RSA1 cryptography - the asymmetric cryptographic libraries (ACL-1 and ACL-2) in two alternative versions provides EC2 cryptography - the Toolbox library in in two alternative versions (ACL-1 and ACL-2) provides basic mathematical functions for a simplified user interface to the Crypto@2304T - the symmetric cryptographic libraries (SCL-1 and SCL-2) in two alternative versions for simplified user interfaces to the symmetric cryptographic coprocessor - the hardware support library (HSL) in three alternative versions - the CIPURSETM Cryptographic Library (CIPURSETM CL) in two alternative versions
+- the asymmetric cryptographic libraries (ACL-1 and ACL-2) in two alternative versions provides RSA1 cryptography - the asymmetric cryptographic libraries (ACL-1 and ACL-2) in two alternative versions provides EC2 cryptography - the Toolbox library in in two alternative versions (ACL-1 and ACL-2) provides basic mathematical functions for a simplified user interface to the Crypto@2304T - the symmetric cryptographic libraries (SCL-1 and SCL-2) in two alternative versions for simplified user interfaces to the symmetric cryptographic coprocessor - the hardware support library (HSL) in three alternative versions - the CIPURSETM Cryptographic Library (CIPURSETM CL) in two alternative versions and - the Mifare Compatible Software (MCS) in two alternative versions

-The RSA, EC and Toolbox libraries - regardless of the version chosen - provide certain functionality via an API to the Smartcard Embedded Software.
+The RSA, EC and Toolbox libraries provide certain functionality via an API to the Smartcard Embedded Software.
 The private parts of the cryptographic libraries are only used internally and have no user interface.
 If neither the RSA- nor the EC library is delivered, also the belonging private parts are not on board.
 The Toolbox library does not have private library parts.